susanna-m-weber/susanna-m-weber.github.io/README.md

 **Automated Photometry Measurements with MAM** \
 _Max Plank Institute for Physics | May 2021 - July 2021_ \
-As part of the the MAGIC telescope group, I implemented an automated photometric filter system in Python used by the MAGIC Atmospheric Minion, a camera system whose purpose is to assess atmospheric conditions before data acquisition by the telescope.
+As a summer intern in the [MAGIC telescope group](https://www.mpp.mpg.de/forschung/magic), I implemented an automated photometric filter system in Python used by the MAGIC Atmospheric Minion, a camera system whose purpose is to assess atmospheric conditions before data acquisition by the telescope.

 &nbsp;
 &nbsp;